jantimon/html-webpack-plugin/README.md

     favicon?: string;
     ```

-  - `htmlWebpackPlugin.options`: the options hash that was passed to
-     the plugin.
-In addition to the options actually used by this plugin,
-     you can use this hash to pass arbitrary data through to your template.

 - `webpackConfig`: the webpack configuration that was used for this compilation.
 This
   can be used, for example, to get the `publicPath` (`webpackConfig.output.publicPath`).